 Medico – Legal Society of Toronto Prize

 The Medical-Legal Society of Toronto established this prize in 1985 in honour of the Centennial of the County of York Law Association.
-The prize is to be awarded to the student standing highest in the Medical-Legal Seminar.
+The prize is to be awarded to the student standing highest in the Disability & the Law course.

 Faisal Mirza Criminal Law Writing Prize

 Faisal Mirza, class of 2001, is a criminal trial and appeal lawyer.
 He honed his legal writing skills while at Osgoode Hall.
 This part of his education established a valuable foundation for effective trial and appellate advocacy.
 He established this prize to be given to the student who is judged to have written the best essay in criminal law course.

 Kenneth Gibson Morden Memorial Prize in Evidence